crateio/distutils2/docs/source/packageindex.rst

 Once you are registered, you may choose option 1 from the menu.
-You will be prompted for your PyPI username and password, and :command:`register` will then submit your meta-data to the index.
+You will be prompted for your PyPI username and password, and :command:`register` will then submit your metadata to the index.

 You may submit any number of versions of your distribution to the index.
-If you alter the meta-data for a particular version, you may submit it again and the index will be updated.
+If you alter the metadata for a particular version, you may submit it again and the index will be updated.

 PyPI holds a record for each (name, version) combination submitted.
 The first